 After a short walk around Huashan 1914 Creative Park, it was back to eating as we hunted down one of the best beef noodles in Taipei.
 Most people go to Yongkang Beef noodles, but we headed the other direction instead after a local friend’s recommendation.

 Tucked in a shabby looking shop along Bade Road is Lin Dong Fang beef noodles (林東芳牛肉麵).
 All I can say is that we weren’t disappointed.
-The beef was rich and super tender, and I especially loved how their chilli oil is made out of beef grease, which complimented the broth super well.
+The beef was rich and super tender, and I especially loved how their chili oil is made out of beef grease, which complimented the broth super well.
 Don’t spend too long sitting around or taking pictures though.
 The shop auntie (大姐) will definitely get impatient with you.
 True hallmark of a local food joint I guess.

 Lin Dong Fang beef noodles (林東芳牛肉麵)